Functional-Genomics/TeachingMaterial/README.md

 ## Aknowledgments
 This tutorial has been inspired on material developed by Mar Gonzalez-Porta, Ângela Gonçalves, Nicolas Delhomme, Simon Anders and Martin Morgan, who we would like to thank and acknowledge.
-Special thanks must go to Mar Gonzalez-Porta, with whom we have been teaching and to Gabriella Rustici for her priceless help in organising courses.
+Special thanks must go to Mar Gonzalez-Porta, with whom we have been teaching and who was the first one to put this tutorial online.